 When it comes to remote learning:

 You call all the shots.
 This kind of flexibility is what is allowing tens of thousands of students to complete their degrees (on their own schedules) when there was simply no way they could do it before.

 Online degree programs are a golden opportunity that not enough people take advantage of.
 The remote learning aspect, flexible course schedule, and ample resources and tools provide you with everything you need to succeed:

-Check our top choices of online degree programs and launch your career today.
+Check our top choices of online colleges for online degree programs and launch your career today.